 The final piece of the DIY base cabinet is the top.
 I used a single piece of 3/4″ plywood for the top.
 To give the top a beefier feel, I trimmed it with an inch and a half thick piece of maple hardwood.
-I used glue and pocket screws on the underside of the top to attach the trim to the front.
+Then I used glue and pocket screws on the underside of the top to attach the trim to the front.

 I left the front piece long to cut it to size with my flush cut saw after the side trim was on.

-I mounted spacer strips on the underside of the top to raise it off the base and give a spot to attach the screws from underneath.
+Next I mounted spacer strips on the underside of the top to raise it off the base and give a spot to attach the screws from underneath.

 Then I took the top out to the driveway, rounded the edges over with my router and sanded everything to 180 grit.
 I applied 2 coats of water based poly to the cabinet and 3 coats to the top before taking it back inside.

-7. How to Install the DIY Wooden Countertop
+7. Install Countertop